cardano-foundation/CIPs/CIP-066/README.md

 ## Cross-Chain Compatibility

-To make this standard cross-chain compatible it is possible to set the value of the src parameter to a unique identifier on another blockchain.
+To make this standard cross-chain compatible it is possible to set the value of the src parameter under files to a unique identifier on another blockchain, where the DID might be located.

 ## Backwards Compatibility

 To keep NFT metadata compatible with changes coming up in the future, we use the **`version`** property.

 ## Rationale
-The focous of this standard is on easy-of-use & flexibility.
+The focus of this standard is on ease-of-use & flexibility.
 Using this standard it is possible to reference DIDs not only on Cardano but at any arbitrary location, even cross-chain.
 It is also relatively simple to understand and implement because it borrows heavily from pre-existing metadata standards.

 ## Path to Active

 [IAMX](https://iamx.id/) and [NMKR](https://www.nmkr.io/) have created a reference implementation of the standard that can be viewed [here](https://cardanoscan.io/transaction/608dd4fba7df5c523a1dfdca8d48fd1d69e7e1995a342ceb01c8355c62a0845b?tab=metadata).

-[IAMX](https://iamx.id/) will be creating a tool to create the DIDs that will be integrated nativel into [NMKR](https://www.nmkr.io/) studio.
+[IAMX](https://iamx.id/) will be creating a tool to create the DIDs that will be integrated natively into [NMKR](https://www.nmkr.io/) studio.

 By displaying this solution at the Catalyst Guild Hall we hope to reach more creators that are willing to integrate this solution.

 ## References

 - W3C DID Specification: https://www.w3.org/TR/did-core/#did-syntaxg
-- CIP-0025 that introduced the unnamed Token: hhttps://github.com/cardano-foundation/CIPs/tree/master/CIP-0027
+- CIP-0027 that introduced the unnamed Token: https://github.com/cardano-foundation/CIPs/blob/master/CIP-0027/README.md
+- CIP-0025 that introduced the NFT metadata standard: https://github.com/cardano-foundation/CIPs/tree/master/CIP-0025

 ## Copyright

-This CIP is licensed under Apache-2.0
+This CIP is licensed under CC-BY 4.0